liferay/liferay-docs/discover/deployment/articles/06-upgrading-to-liferay-7-1/03-running-the-upgrade-process/01-running-the-upgrade-tool.markdown

 that machine.

-Since DB Upgrade Tool 2.0.1 (included in Liferay Portal CE 7.1 GA2 and downloadable from customer portal for EE subscribers), the upgrade process continues on the server even if you lose connection to it.
+Since DB Upgrade Tool 2.0.1 (included in Liferay Portal CE 7.1 GA2 and downloadable from help center for EE subscribers), the upgrade process continues on the server even if you lose connection to it.
 If you lose connection, reconnect and monitor upgrade status via the log (default log file is `upgrade.log`).
 If you're using an earlier version of @product-ver@ and upgrade execution is interrupted, check your log file for where execution stopped.

 - If execution stopped during an upgrade process for Core 7.1 or higher, or any module upgrade process, restart the upgrade tool to continue the upgrade from